Should HR Be Friends With Employees?

-We asked our network of experts to share whether they think HR should (or should not) be friends with employees and if hanging out with employees outside of work is off limits.
+We asked our network of experts to share whether they think HR should (or should not) be friends with employees and whether or not hanging out with employees outside of work should be off limits.
 Their experiences led us to these four tactics.
 Here’s how HR professionals can balance professionalism with friendliness:

 1. Establish Clear Boundaries

 Often you don’t realize you need boundaries until they’ve already been crossed.
 However, you can save yourself a lot of headache by thinking through these boundaries from the onset.
 As you form work relationships, clearly establish boundaries in your mind to guide your behavior and communicate them to your peers as needed.